-How to tell if a work injury attorney is crooked, dishonest
+How to tell if a work injury attorney is crooked, dishonest or inexperienced

 There’s a lot at stake when filing your workers’ compensation claim.
 For starters, your claim can affect your Social Security, Medicaid, Medicare, or other disability benefits — not to mention how much compensation you receive for medical treatment and lost wages.
 For most families, these decisions can be the difference between paying the bills and being forced to go into debt.
 As such, it’s important to know what qualities separate the best workers’ comp attorneys from the bad ones.